Home > Undergraduates

 Vanderbilt Undergraduate Involvement with LAPOP

 Vanderbilt undergraduate students are working with AmericasBarometer survey data in their classes and have contributed to LAPOP’s Insights series.
-To see a few pictures from the poster presentations for the Spring 2011 Honors 186 class on LAPOP, click here.
-To read an Insights report written by members of this class, click here.
+To see a few pictures from the poster presentations for the Spring 2015 Honors 186 class using LAPOP data, see below and click here.
+To read the Insights reports written by members of this class, see here and here.